Misdemeanor & Felony Assaults

 - Unlawfully shooting, cutting, stabbing, wounding or causing bodily injury to another

-- With the intent to maim, disfigure, disable or kill (intent is about one's mental state, not whether the intent was accomplished)
+- With the intent to permanently maim, disfigure, disable or kill (intent is about one's mental state, not whether the intent was accomplished)

 Malicious Wounding: is an Unlawful Wounding done with Malice.